-Maryland and all other state agencies are required to submit three types of administrative reports: (1) the Employment Services for Veterans Five-Year Plan; (2) Managers Quarterly Report on Services to Veterans; and (3) the Statewide Quarterly Report on Services to Veterans.
+Maryland and all other state agencies are required to submit three types of administrative reports: (1) the Employment Services for Veterans portion of Maryland's Combined State Workforce Plan; (2) Managers Quarterly Report on Services to Veterans; and (3) the Statewide Quarterly Report on Services to Veterans.

-Employment Services for Veterans Five Year Plan
+Employment Services for Veterans Plan

-To receive JVSG Program funding, USDOL's VETS administration requires Maryland and other state agencies to submit an Employment Services for Veterans Five Year Plan.
+To receive JVSG Program funding, USDOL requires Maryland and other state agencies to submit either: (1) an Employment Services for Veterans Five Year Plan; or, (2) a Combined State Workforce Plan.
+Maryland has included the JVSG Program in its Combined State Workforce Plan.
+Therefore, once USDOL has approved the Maryland Combined State Workforce Plan, it will no longer need to submit the previously submitted Five Year Plan.
 The plan, which is a narrative plan, describes the following: